Boats, Diamonds, Pizza and Hummus. Good times in Amsterdam.

 We decided to get some stuff for later as well.

 Next we took a walk through the red light district for a bit.
 We saw some prostitutes hanging out in their windows advertising their services.
-It was strange.
+It was strange thing to see.

-We didn't take any pictures of the prostitutes as the signs said not to and as the polite Canadians we are, we did as we were told.
+We didn't take any pictures of the prostitutes as there were signs everywhere that said not to.
+Most of them were pretty much naked in the windows.
+As the polite Canadians we are, we did as we were told.

 After the Red Light District we decided to take the hop on hop off bus to see some of the parts of Amsterdam that we missed.